-NOTE: If you are interested in this variety, "vote" for us to grow it out again by adding yourself to the waiting list!
+NOTE: If you are interested in this variety, "vote" for us to grow it out in 2020 by adding yourself to the waiting list!

 Cucumis melo L. Reticulatus Group